These sugar Free Lemon Raspberry Dessert Bars are a delicious no added sugar version of the classic lemon .

 - You can scatter additional raspberries over the filling just before baking.
 This can make your bars look even better.

-How to store leftover lemon bars.
+How to store sugar free lemon bars.

 These lemon bars should be stored in an airtight container and refrigerated.
 If properly stored, they should keep for up to five days.
 I would not freeze these bars however.